Shellfish Association of Great Britain: Objectives

-Public Health & Shellfish
+Public health and shellfish

 The SAGB's first priority has been to ensure shellfish safety for human consumption.
 The association took a leading role in advising on standards when the European Commission(EC) drew up the Bivalve Shellfish Hygiene Directive and Fishery Products Directives.
 All commercially harvested shellfish are subject to strict hygiene regulations.
 Some people do suffer from allergies to shellfish, and this is an unfortunate fact of life.
 Often the allergies are very specific and caused by one type of shellfish only.
 Shellfish should be carefully stored keeping them cool but moist.
 Do not re-water shellfish, which you have bought.
 They will already have been cleaned to the requisite standard and re-watering only increases risk of re-contamination.

 Under certain conditions, some species of marine algae form blooms with can produce natural toxins.
 Bivalve molluscs, like mussels and scallops, feeding on these microscopic algae may accumulate these toxins, which are a potential risk to human health.
 These "red tides" occur worldwide and are a natural phenomenon.
 Under the European Commission's Shellfish Hygiene Directive, Member States must have algal toxin monitoring programs, which cover all the commercial shellfish production areas.
 Target levels of toxins are set by the EC and fisheries can be closed to protect the public health if concentrations of toxins exceed these limits.
 In 2007 scallop beds along the west coast of Scotland were affected by a bloom which caused Amnesic Shellfish Poisoning (ASP).

 Amnesic Shellfish Poisoning is caused by domoic acid which is produced naturally by marine diatoms of the genus Pseudonitzschia.
 If molluscan shellfish filter large amounts of these algae it can lead to illness such as gastrointestinal symptoms, muscular aches, cramps and temporary loss of short-term memory.

 To date, there have been no illnesses in the UK, which can be linked to ASP toxins and the strict monitoring safeguards have been effective.

 All three algal toxins known to occur occasionally in British waters are routinely monitored and the fisheries closed when necessary.